Orthodontics Palmdale & Lancaster, CA

 How long can you go between braces adjustments?

 Most patients have scheduled appointments to adjust their braces every couple of months.
-We will recommend when to schedule your next wire and bracket adjustment between appointments, as it may vary as you progress through different stages of treatment.
-Before getting braces patients should know that they will have to schedule visits to have them adjusted about every 6-8 weeks.
+We will schedule your next wire and bracket adjustment between appointments.
+However, adjustments may vary and can happen more often as you progress through different stages of treatment.
+You will have to schedule visits to have them adjusted about every 6 to 8 weeks.

-Braces need to be tightened as patients progress through treatment.
-As your teeth shift further into alignment, wires and brackets need to be adjusted to further progress your treatment.
+Your orthodontist needs to tighten braces repeatedly as patients progress through treatment.
+The tightening creates tension within the brackets and wires.
+This tension gradually shifts the teeth into their desired positions.
+As your teeth shift further into alignment, we will adjust the wires and brackets to further progress your treatment.

-Why do my teeth hurt after my braces are tightened?
+Why do my teeth hurt after the dentist tightens my braces?

 Request an Appointment Today

-Receive a more balanced smile today.
-Call our Lancaster, CA dentist office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
-Call our Palmdale, CA dentist office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.
+Visit Premier Dental Care in Lancaster and Palmdale for modern orthodontics in the Antelope Valley.
+Call our Lancaster, CA, dentist office at (661) 948-6700.
+You can also schedule a dental visit to our Lancaster dentist office online.
+Call our Palmdale, CA, dentist office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.